Robin Jackman: Career

 However, the governments of other Caribbean nations decided the tour could continue, and Jackman finally earned his first Test cap for England at Kensington Oval in Bridgetown, Barbados in the Third Test, where he removed Gordon Greenidge to a catch in the slips for his first wicket on the way to collecting 3–65.
 He appeared in the final Test as well and then had to wait just over a year before gaining two further outings, both against Pakistan, finishing with 14 wickets from four Test appearances.
 Inclusion on an Ashes tour to Australia followed but, despite England's lacklustre attack, he was not picked until the one-day internationals.

 The final seasons of Jackman's Surrey career were to be among his most successful, and he played a leading role in the county reaching the final of the NatWest Trophy in 1982, where they trounced Warwickshire by nine wickets.
 After playing in an ODI for England against New Zealand in February 1983, he announced his retirement, just one short of 400 career First Class matches, in which he took 1,402 wickets.
 As a lower order batter, usually going in at 10, he also scored 17 domestic half-centuries with a career highest score of 92 not out.

 He was then offered a coaching position in South Africa and he and his wife decided to relocate there permanently.
 Jackman later moved into broadcasting, and for many in South Africa he was 'the voice of cricket' during the transformative years in which the nation moved back into the international arena after so long in international isolation because of the apartheid regime.
 His voice sounded more gravelly but no less distinguished after he was treated for cancerous tumours on his vocal cords in 2012.
 Jackman then became a TV commentator on various international cricket tournaments; latterly, he was on the commentary team for the Indian Premier League.
-He did most of his work for the South Africa-based pay-television channel SuperSport.
+He did regular commentary for the South Africa-based pay-television channel SuperSport.

 Cricket writer Colin Bateman commented that "few players have made a more dramatic impact on international cricket that Robin Jackman, although his actual test playing career was brief".
 Bateman added "a magnificent trier with a theatrical appeal, Jackman was a fine county fast-medium bowler who finally had his England chance".
 His England captain, Ian Botham, wrote "He was a captain's dream because he would run in all day and hardly bowl a bad ball.
 He had terrific ability too, which is reflected in his superb career figures.
 He was unlucky not to have played in more Test matches but there were a lot of good quick bowlers around at the time."

 The cricket writer Alan Gibson gave Jackman the nickname of the "Shoreditch sparrow" during his playing career.
 However, Jackman had no obvious connection with the London district of Shoreditch.